LatAmStartups/LatAmStartups.github.io/_posts/2016-01-17-featured-latam-tech-market-argentina-uruguay.md

 ---

 <p>
-Uruguay and Argentina are very similar countries in terms of language, food and culture.
+Uruguay and Argentina are similar countries in terms of language, food and culture.
 In terms of business and economy, however, they are very different.
-Find how Argentina and Uruguay are developing technology and a strong startup ecosystem to expand your business into Latin America.
+Find out how Argentina and Uruguay are developing strong startup ecosystems&mdash;and how to expand your business into Latin America.
 </p>
 <!--more-->
 <p>